aleen42/PersonalWiki/post/invalidate_update/invalidate_update.md

 > Locally cached responses are used until the resource 'expires'

-> Embedding a file content fingerprint in the URL enables us to force the client(the browser) to update to a new version of the response
+> Embedding a file content fingerprint in the URL enables us to force the client to update to a new version of the response

 > Each application needs to define its own cache hierarchy for optimal performance